How to Export Raw Data from Google Analytics

 There are also limits and quotas specific to the Google Analytics API, such as the number of dimensions and metrics in a query and the amount of data you can extract per day.

-Moreover, you’ll need space to store the exported data.
-Which brings us to a more sophisticated approach that will surely prove advantageous for your business.
+Moreover, you’ll need space to store the exported information.
+This brings us to a more sophisticated approach that will surely prove advantageous for your business.

 BigQuery export for Google Analytics 360